LABSN/tdtpy/docs/index.rst

 To write a 1 second, 1 kHz tone to the speaker buffer, we first generate the waveform using the sampling frequency of the circuit.
-The sampling frequency is available as an attribute, `fs` of the DSPCircuit class.
-A method, :func:DSPCircuit.convert` facilitates unit conversions that are based on the sampling frequency of the circuit (e.g. :math:`duration*fs` will convert duration, in seconds, to the number of sample required for the waveform)::
+The sampling frequency is available as an attribute, `fs` of the :class:`DSPCircuit` class.
+A method, :func:`DSPCircuit.convert` facilitates unit conversions that are based on the sampling frequency of the circuit (e.g. :math:`duration*fs` will convert duration, in seconds, to the number of sample required for the waveform)::